 The environment clearance assessment assesses the probable environmental damage due to proposed development activity.
 This regulation is utilized worldwide to conclude whether one should go for the project, and it will be helpful to check the local environmental degradation.
-The regulatory authority responsible in India for prior ecological clearance is the Ministry of Environment, Forest and Climate Change, Govt. of India.
+The regulatory authority responsible for prior ecological clearance in India is the Ministry of Environment, Forest and Climate Change, Govt. of India.
 The clearance of a project has been coordinated as per the provision of the EIA notification 2006 issued by the Ministry of Environment and Forest (MOEF) & Climate Change (CC), exercising the powers confirmed by the Environment Protection Act 1986.

 Process of Environmental Clearance